octoscorp/octoscorp.github.io/_posts/2025-11-02-chcon-2025-badge-challenge.md

 ✗ Error: Incorrect password
 ```

-The login password isn't the su password (it was worth a shot), and we're not currently root.
+The su password isn't just the login password (it was worth a shot), and we're not currently root.
 Despite that, we have a bit of leeway - we can start a Wifi AP, a Minecraft server, and mess with the LEDs (which I am absolutely going to do later).

-I don't imagine minecraft supports connection via JTAG (much as that would be funny), so presumably the next steps here are to start the server and AP to connect to it.
+I don't imagine Minecraft supports connection via JTAG (much as that would be funny), so presumably the next steps here are to start the server and AP to connect to it.
 We can see that both are currently stopped:

 ```
 $ minecraft